renukakanse/Smart-Attendance-System-Management/README.md

 Completed Task:

-Builted Dashboard, Events, and Timetable pages for Admin/Teacher panel with basic UI and navigation.
+Built Dashboard, Events, and Timetable pages for Admin/Teacher panel with basic UI and navigation.

 Dashboard – Displays overall stats and quick access links